 Chief Paradigm Officer

-Sharon brings over 20 years of expertise in a combination of business management, human capital management, strategy, process creation and implementation to her role as Chief Paradigm Officer.
+Sharon brings over 20 years of expertise in a combination of business management, human capital management, strategy, process creation, and implementation to her role as Chief Paradigm Officer.
 Sharon’s focus is on YWCA’s People, Place and Technology.
 She is leading the effort of what we call, YWCA User Experience: YW(UX) to ensure that any person connecting with the YWCA will have an optimal experience, regardless if that person is a client, employee, donor, or any stakeholder.
-Sharon is also leading the effort to ensure YWCA Metropolitan Chicago is considering emerging operating paradigms for delivery of human services.
+Sharon is also leading the effort to ensure YWCA Metropolitan Chicago is considering emerging operating paradigms for the delivery of human services.
 Prior to joining the YWCA in 2008, Sharon held positions at Center for Neighborhood Technology and Bickerdike Redevelopment Corporation.
 Sharon received a Bachelor of Science degree in business management from National-Louis University.

 Chief Innovation Officer

-After 21 years litigating complex insurance cases in courts across the U.S., Jill joined YWCA Metropolitan Chicago in 2016 and currently is the Chief Innovation Officer.
+After 21 years of litigating complex insurance cases in courts across the U.S., Jill joined YWCA Metropolitan Chicago in 2016 and currently is the Chief Innovation Officer.
 In this role, she applies her wide expertise and legal skills to develop and secure funding for new strategies and programs to help empower the women and families in and around Chicago.
 Her most recent initiative is the Impact Shares YWCA Women’s Empowerment Exchange Traded Fund which launched on the New York Stock Exchange in August 2018.
-Jill also oversees YWCA Metropolitan Chicago’s Women’s Health Exchange, an online resource to connect individuals to health insurance and educate on matters of physical, mental and financial wellness.
+Jill also oversees YWCA Metropolitan Chicago’s Women’s Health Exchange, an online resource to connect individuals to health insurance and educate on matters of physical, mental, and financial wellness.
 Jill is a graduate of the University of Iowa College of Law and George Mason University.
 Jill became a court-certified mediator for the Cook County, Illinois Law Division Mediation Program in 2013 and continues to serve as an arbitrator for the Cook County Mandatory Arbitration Program.

 Chief Strategic Engagement Officer

 Molly Silverman has nearly 20 years of experience in business administration, fundraising, communications, and volunteer management.
 Molly has been with the YWCA since 2008 and currently oversees strategy development related to fundraising and communications, corporate partnerships, donor and volunteer engagement, and special events.
-Molly is contributing to the transformation of the organization to a 21st century social enterprise that is focused on digital engagement of constituents, strategic collaborations and increasing impact and innovation within organizational programs, development, and communications.
+Molly is contributing to the transformation of the organization to a 21st-century social enterprise that is focused on digital engagement of constituents, strategic collaborations, and increasing impact and innovation within organizational programs, development, and communications.
 Prior to joining the YWCA, Molly worked with the National Runaway Switchboard from 2001 to 2007 where she coordinated a large scale volunteer program and donor engagement for the national crisis hotline.
 Molly volunteered for the Boys and Girls Clubs of Chicago for six years and is a founding board member of local non-profit Share Our Spare.
 Molly received a bachelor’s degree in English from Michigan State University and completed a culinary program at Kendall College.

 Chief Empowerment Officer

 For more than 25 years, Loren Simmons has provided strategic and tactical program support to several non-profits.
-She joined YWCA Metropolitan Chicago in 1998, was appointed Chief Program Officer in 2007 and became Chief Performance Officer in 2009.
-Prior to joining the YWCA, Simmons held positions with Shorebank Neighborhood Institute, Bethel New Life, Inc. and the American Heart Association.
+She joined YWCA Metropolitan Chicago in 1998, was appointed Chief Program Officer in 2007, and became Chief Performance Officer in 2009.
+Prior to joining the YWCA, Simmons held positions with Shorebank Neighborhood Institute, Bethel New Life, Inc., and the American Heart Association.
 Additionally, she has provided oversight to four rape crisis centers and a child sexual assault counseling center.
 Simmons is certified in sexual assault crisis intervention and Challenging Racism, a racial justice curriculum.
 She received her bachelor’s degree in psychology from Bradley University and holds a master’s degree in public health from the University of Oklahoma Health Sciences Center.